MooersLab/MooersLab/README.md

 ### Serenade
 This is a standalone application that supports speech-to-commands and speech-to-code.
 It depends on the presence of an internet connection because it uses remote servers to convert sound waves into text and commands.
 Serenade runs in web browsers as well as in the terminal and at command prompts.
 It is more versatile than Voice In plus but less than Talon Voice.
-It seems to be a good bridge between Voice In Plus and Talon Voice.
+It may be a good bridge between Voice In Plus and Talon Voice.

 - [Expansions of English contractions](https://github.com/MooersLab/serenade-contractions)